ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 console.log(person);
 ```

+### Answer

-The output of above code would be `USA`.
+The output of above code would be `"USA"`.
 Here `new User("xyz")` creates a brand new object and created property `location` on that and `USA` has been assigned to object property location and that has been referenced by the person.

 Let say `new User("xyz")` created a object called `foo`.
 The value `"USA"` will be assigned to `foo["location"]`, but according to [ECMAScript Specification](http://www.ecma-international.org/ecma-262/6.0/#sec-assignment-operators-runtime-semantics-evaluation) , pt 12.14.4 the assignment will itself return the rightmost value: in our case it's `"USA"`.
  Then it will be assigned to person.